vfarcic/devops24/manuscript/01-sts.md

 db-0
 ```

-Just as names of the Pods created by the StatefulSet, host names are predictable as well.
+Just as names of the Pods created by the StatefulSet, hostnames are predictable as well.
 They are following the same pattern as Pod names.
 Each Pod in a StatefulSet derives its hostname from the name of the StatefulSet and the ordinal of the Pod.
 The pattern for the constructed hostname is `[STATEFULSET_NAME]-[INDEX]`.

 Let's move into the Service related to the StatefulSet.
 If we take another look at the `db` Service defined in `sts/go-demo-3-sts.yml`, we'll notice that it has `clusterIP` set to `None`.
 As a result, the Service is headless.